Dead People Are Receiving Stimulus Money, The IRS Isn’t Clear About What Their Families Should Do

 — Lois Traver (@zureds) April 15, 2020

-As it turns out, the people who now have money in their bank accounts that wasn’t intended for them are left with little to nothing in the way of guidance about what to do about it.

-As of this writing, the IRS has not issued any guidelines about what to do if you receive money intended for a person who has passed away.
+Those who now have money in their bank accounts not intended for them have received little in the way of guidance about what to do.
+As of this writing, the IRS has not issued any statements about how to handle money intended for a person who has passed away.

-Nicole Kaeding, an economist and vice president of policy promotion at the National Taxpayers Union Foundation, says via MarketWatch that if the IRS sends someone too much money, it’s theirs to keep.
+Nicole Kaeding, an economist and vice president of policy promotion at the National Taxpayers Union Foundation, said via MarketWatch that if the IRS sends someone too much money, it’s theirs to keep.

 “An important provision of the [Coronavirus Aid, Relief, and Economic Security] act, as it relates to these checks, is that if the IRS sends you too much money, you do not need to pay it back.
 It is considered a clerical or math error on behalf of the IRS,” Kaeding said.
 [See editor’s note at the end of this article]

-At least one American taxpayer appears to have found that they got considerably more money than they bargained for when they checked their bank account to see if their stimulus money had arrived.
-As reported by The Inquisitr, an Indiana man checked his balance at an ATM to see if he’d gotten his stimulus money, and found an extra $8.2 million that he didn’t know was there.
-It’s not clear if that money came from the IRS or due to a bank error.
-Once he checked a few hours later, however, the extra millions were gone.
+At least one American taxpayer appears to have found they got considerably more money than they bargained for when they checked their bank account to see if their stimulus money had arrived.
+As reported by The Inquisitr, an Indiana man checked his balance at an ATM to see if he’d gotten his stimulus money and found an extra $8.2 million.
+It’s not clear if that money came from the IRS or was a bank error.
+Once he checked a few hours later, the extra millions were gone.

-Editor’s note:Readers in receipt of stimulus funds by error are encouraged to consult an accountant or a tax attorney.

-Note: Editor’s note: Readers in receipt of stimulus funds by error are encouraged to consult an accountant or a tax attorney.